Gob (band): The World According to Gob and Foot in Mouth Disease (2000–2004)

-Craig Wood's departure, Steven Fairweather's arrival and Muertos Vivos (2004–08)
+Craig Wood's departure, Steven Fairweather's arrival and Muertos Vivos (2004–2008)

 In 2004, longtime bassist Wood left the band to play guitar for Canadian superstar Avril Lavigne.
 The band have since recruited a bassist known only to fans as "Peter Pan" or, more commonly, Tyson, as Gob's members are on a "first-name basis" with their fans.
 (All albums credit the musicians simply by their first names, as well.)

 Gob's friendship with several Canadian bands has come up often in the past few years.
 During Gob's downtime, Thacker has played lead guitar for Sum 41 live since 2007 because of the departure of their lead guitarist, Dave Baksh.
 Since then, Thacker has become Baksh's permanent replacement in Sum 41.

 Their fifth full-length album, Muertos Vivos, was released on Cobraside November 27, 2007, in the U.S. and was released in Canada on Aquarius Records October 23.
 They recruited Tyson Maiko as their bassist.
 The album is Gob's heaviest and most serious album to date.

 The album's first single was "We're All Dying".
 They shot the video for "We're All Dying", as well as for their second single "Underground", on September 4 and 5, 2007, in downtown Vancouver.
 The album's final single was "Banshee Song".

 In mid-2008, Maiko left the band and was replaced by Steven Fairweather who was a long time friend of the band.
 Even having them record most of Muertos Vivos in his childhood home.
 Fairweather had played in past bands including Revelation Records' post-hardcore band By a Thread, and appeared on demo versions of songs by sub pops' punk rock band the Black Halos.

 Apt.
 13 (2009–present)

 In early 2009, the band toured Canada, after which, in April, Thacker joined up with Sum 41 for their Japanese and US tour.
 It was also confirmed that Thacker was officially a member of Sum 41.
+He stayed with the band even after the return of Dave "Browsound" Baksh in 2015.

 In an interview with AMP, guitarist Theo Goutzinakis revealed that the band had already started writing for their sixth studio album.

 Gob released the album Apt.
 13 in August 2014.
 The band also announced a Canadian tour, with Canadian punk band Seaway.